 Speech-Language Pathology Schools by State

-Alabama | Alabama A&M University Auburn University Faulkner University Samford University University of Alabama Tuscaloosa University of Montevallo University of South Alabama |
+Alabama | Alabama A&M University Auburn University Auburn University, Montgomery (accreditation candidate) Faulkner University Samford University University of Alabama Tuscaloosa University of Montevallo University of South Alabama |

 Alaska | There are no graduate programs in SLP at this time |

-Arizona | Arizona State University Midwestern University Arizona Northern Arizona University University of Arizona |
+Arizona | Arizona State University A.T.
+Still University (accreditation candidate) Midwestern University Arizona Northern Arizona University University of Arizona |

-Arkansas | Arkansas State University Harding University University of Arkansas Fayetteville University of Central Arkansas |
+Arkansas | Arkansas State University Harding University University of Arkansas, Fayetteville University of Arkansas for Medical Sciences, Little Rock University of Central Arkansas |

-Biola University California Baptist University California State University Chico California State University East Bay California State University Fullerton California State University Long Beach California State University Los Angeles California State University Monterey Bay California State University Northridge California State University Sacramento California State University San Marcos Chapman University Loma Linda University Sacramento State University San Diego State University San Francisco State University San Jose State University University of Redlands University of Southern California University of the Pacific | |
+Biola University California Baptist University California State University, Chico California State University, East Bay California State University, Fullerton California State University, Fresno California State University, Long Beach California State University, Los Angeles California State University, Monterey Bay California State University, Northridge California State University, Sacramento California State University, San Marcos Chapman University Loma Linda University Pepperdine University San Diego State University San Francisco State University San Jose State University University of Redlands University of Southern California University of the Pacific | |

-Colorado | University of Colorado Boulder University of Northern Colorado |
+Colorado | University of Colorado, Boulder University of Northern Colorado |

 Connecticut | Sacred Heart University Southern Connecticut State University University of Connecticut |